When people think about advertising on social media, LinkedIn probably isn’t the first thing to cross their minds. But we’re here to change that.

 LinkedIn is the place for B2B marketing.
 If you operate in this space, then LinkedIn is where you want to be.

-You too can be successful with LinkedIn advertising so let’s go through the process step-by-step:
+You too can be successful with LinkedIn advertising, and when you want to create your first LinkedIn ad, you’ll have everything you need.
+So let’s go through the process step-by-step:

 Choose a Goal